elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--Helps in analyzing recent content additions on Netflix.
+- Helps in analyzing recent content additions on Netflix.

--Useful for tracking Netflix’s content acquisition trends over the past five years.
+- Useful for tracking Netflix’s content acquisition trends over the past five years.

--Can be modified to adjust the time frame (e.g., last 3 years, last 10 years).
+- Can be modified to adjust the time frame (e.g., last 3 years, last 10 years).

 ### 14.Find content added in the last 5 years by year.
 ```sql